How to Use the SAT Bluebook App: Guide to Mock Tests and Device Setup

 Altogether, this data is extremely useful for targeting weaknesses.

-What You’ll Learn from a Mock Test
+What You’ll Learn From a Mock Test

 • Understand the multistage adaptive format